Bala-Reducedata/Twitter-Gnip-Stream/README.md

 Twitter-Gnip-Stream
 ===================

-This Demo collects a large Datasets from the Gnip Twitter Stream and uses MySql as the backend Database.
+This Demo is build as a early version Prototype for ReduceData Inc http://www.reducedata.com/

-The Demo is build as a early version Prototype for ReduceData Inc http://www.reducedata.com/
+This Demo collects a large Datasets from Gnip Twitter Stream and uses MySql as the backend Database.

 Getting Started with Gnip : http://support.gnip.com/